 With the average person using 300 toothbrushes in their lifetime, it is estimated that 80% of these end up in the sea where they cause serious harm to wildlife.

 Of course, bamboo and biodegradable toothbrushes are not new products.
-In fact, the Library of Congress notes that one of the earliest versions of the toothbrush we now use was invented in 1498 in China, using hair from the back of a boar's neck attached to a bamboo handle.
+The Library of Congress notes that one of the earliest versions of the toothbrush we now use was invented in 1498 in China, using hair from the back of a boar's neck attached to a bamboo handle.

-Quoted on Independent.ie, McGill said: "I really started to notice how much we were recycling in the house and there's only two of us and we don't eat in all the time.
+Quoted on Independent.ie, she said: "I really started to notice how much we were recycling in the house and there's only two of us and we don't eat in all the time.

 "So basically, one day when I was brushing my teeth, it kind of dawned on me, 'why would you not use a biodegradable handle if everything else was the same?